Pylons/pyramid/docs/narr/firstapp.rst

 within this book, however, you can learn more about it by visiting `wsgi.org <http://wsgi.org>`_.

-The :mod:`pyramid` application object, in particular, is an instance of a class representing a :mod:`pyramid` :term:`router`.
+The :app:`Pyramid` application object, in particular, is an instance of a class representing a :app:`Pyramid` :term:`router`.
 It has a reference to the :term:`application registry` which resulted from method calls to the configurator used to configure it.
 The :term:`router` consults the registry to obey the policy choices made